 I knew it was coming and it took the wind right out of my sail.

 If I was lucky it might appeal to tens of thousands of coaches.
 It was probably never going to be a billion-dollar business.
 I was scratching my own itch and as it turned out very few people had the same itch.
+Most are happy to maintain the status quo.
 And as I'd later figure out: most people are lazy.
 Sad but true.

 "Pay you for the privilege of building out all my own content?"